iobis/manual/darwin_core.md

 ##### Occurrence

 `occurrenceID` (required term) is an identifier for the occurrence record and should be persistent and globally unique.
 If the dataset does not yet contain (globally unique) occurrenceIDs, then they should be created.
-There are no guidelines yet on designing the persistence of this ID, the level of uniqueness (from dataset to global) and the precise algorithm and format for generating the ID, but in the absence of a persistent globally unique identifier, one could be constructed by combining the `institutionCode`, the `collectionCode` and the `catalogNumber` (or autonumber in the absence of a catalogNumber), see further below.
-Note that the inclusion of occurrenceID is also necessary for datasets in the [OBIS-ENV-DATA](data_format#obis-env-data.html) format.
+Guideline for ID creation can be found [here](identifiers.html)

 `occurrenceStatus` (required term) is a statement about the presence or absence of a taxon at a location.
 It is an important term, because it allows us to distinguish between presence and absence records.
 It is a required term and should be filled in with either `present` or `absent`.

 A few terms related to quantity: `organismQuantity` and `organismQuantityType`, have been added to the TDWG ratified Darwin Core.
 This is a lot more versatile than the older `individualCount` field.
 However, OBIS recommends to use the [Extended MeasurementorFact extension](data_format.html#extendedmeasurementorfact-extension-emof) for quantitative measurements because of the standardization of terms and the fact that you can link these measurements to sampling events and factual sampling information.

-Please take note that OBIS recommends all quantitative measurements and sampling facts to be treated in the `ExtendedMeasurementOrFact` extension and not in the Darwin Core files.
+Please take note that OBIS recommends all quantitative measurements and sampling facts to be placed in the `ExtendedMeasurementOrFact` extension and not in the Darwin Core files.

 In the case specimens were collected and stored (e.g. museum collections), the `catalogNumber` and `preparations` terms can be used to provide the identifier for the record in the collection and to document the preparation and preservation methods.
 The term `typeStatus` see above (under identification) can be used in this context too.